d-gol/kubeflow_examples/katib/README.md

 ### How to run?
 - Navigate to https://ml.cern.ch/_/katib/$/katib/hp
-- Paste the `hp-tuning.yaml` job file in the box and deploy
+- Paste the contents of `hp-tuning.yaml` job file in the box and deploy
 - The progress can be seen in the UI on https://ml.cern.ch/_/katib/#/katib/hp_monitor

 ### Documentation